warichie/School-admin/readme.md

-Selamat Datang
+Welcome
 ---------------------------

-Jibas merupakan sebuah sistem informasi sekolah (http://www.jibas.net), disini kita mencoba mempelajari jibas keuangan, dengan cara melakukan proses E[T]L  data dari OpenThink SAS ke Jibas.
+Jibas is a school information system (http://www.jibas.net), where we will learn about jibas finance, using data E[T]L process of OpenThink SAS to Jibas.

-Untuk informasi lebih lanjut tentang OpenThink SAS silahkan kunjungi http://sas.openthinklabs.com
+For more info about OpenThink SAS, please visit http://sas.openthinklabs.com